 Our mobile phones are as much an essential part of our monthly expenses as any other utility.
 However, not all phone plans are created equal.
 You might be wondering if you’re paying a little ‘too much’ for your phone bill, although price doesn’t always equal value when it comes to phone plans.

 So, if you’re wondering what the average Aussie pays for their phone bill — whether you’re looking for a new plan or you’re setting a household budget — in this guide we’ll take a look at prepaid, postpaid and phone on a plan options and how much Aussies pay on average and by state/territory, plus which data allowances are most popular.
-This guide uses research conducted by Canstar Blue, taken from our customer satisfaction ratings for prepaid and postpaid SIM plans (published in 2020) and phone on a plan (published in 2021).
+This guide uses research conducted by Canstar Blue, taken from our customer satisfaction ratings for prepaid and postpaid SIM plans, and phone on a plan, published in 2021.

 Average phone bill: Prepaid phone plans

-In 2020, the average Australian prepaid phone bill is $29 per month, which works out to be $348 each year.
-Customers in South Australia and the ACT paid less for their prepaid plan over the monthly average, while those in Tasmania paid more than the average.
-Typically you will need to pay more for your plan if you want more data included, which could account for why those in Tasmania are paying slightly more on average if they have greater data needs.
+In 2021, the average Australian prepaid phone bill is $29 per month, which works out to be $348 each year.
+Customers in Queensland and Tasmania paid less for their prepaid plan over the monthly average, while those in New South Wales and Western Australia paid more than the average.
+Typically you will need to pay more for your plan if you want more data included, which could account for why those in NSW and WA are paying slightly more on average if they have greater data needs.
 Let’s take a look at the average prepaid bills by state and territory:

 - Victoria: $28